smhasan24/Project_Team_Research/README.md

    ```
 4. Push to your branch and create a pull request.

+## **Data Privacy**
+The dataset used in this project is anonymous and does not contain personally identifiable information (PII).
+All data used is for educational purposes only.
+No data is shared with third parties, and the repository is intended to demonstrate statistical analysis methods.

 ## **License**
 This project is for educational purposes and is not distributed under any formal license.